omasoud/MarkdownViewer/README.md

 - Windows 10 or later
 - PowerShell 7 (pwsh) - automatically installed if missing

+## Security

+This tool includes several security measures for viewing Markdown files safely:

+- **Content Security Policy (CSP):** The rendered HTML uses a strict CSP with a cryptographic nonce.
+Only the app's own scripts and styles execute; any scripts embedded in the Markdown (malicious or otherwise) are blocked by the browser.

+- **Mark-of-the-Web (MOTW) detection:** Files downloaded from the internet are flagged by Windows with a Zone Identifier.
+When you open such a file, the app displays a warning dialog with options to:
+  - **Open** — view this time (will warn again next time)
+  - **Unblock & Open** — permanently trust this file
+  - **Cancel** — don't open

+- **Read-only installation:** Installed files are marked read-only to deter casual tampering.

+- **No network access:** The CSP blocks all network requests (`connect-src 'none'`).
+The rendered page cannot phone home or load remote resources.

+### Limitations

+- **Not a sandbox:** The app opens HTML in your default browser.
+While CSP blocks scripts, a malicious Markdown file could still contain misleading HTML content (e.g., fake login forms).
+Exercise caution with files from untrusted sources.

+- **No code signing:** The scripts are not digitally signed.
+If you're security-conscious, review the source code before running.

+### Reporting issues

+If you discover a security vulnerability, please open an issue on GitHub.

 ## Files

 - `INSTALL.cmd` / `install.ps1`: Installation scripts